pjd-nu/sssl-ftlsim/README.txt

       base_(i+1) - base_i = gen_i.max - ranges are independent
       p_n                             - total probability = 1

+Remember to set gen_i.thisown = 0 so that Python doesn't garbage collect the object after it goes out of scope.

 3. getaddr.trace(file)

 File contains lines of the form '<addr> <len>'.
 For each pair 'A N'